Azure/azure-sdk-for-java/sdk/identity/azure-identity/Troubleshoot.md

 ## Troubleshooting Username Password Authentication Issues.

-### Two Factor Authentication Required Error.
+### Two-Factor Authentication Required Error.
-The `UsernamePassword` credential works only for users whose two factor authentication has been disabled in Azure Active Directrory.
-You can change the Multi Factor Authentication in Azure Portal by folliwng the steps [here](https://docs.microsoft.com/en-us/azure/active-directory/authentication/howto-mfa-userstates#change-the-status-for-a-user).
+The `UsernamePassword` credential works only for users whose two-factor authentication has been disabled in Azure Active Directory.
+You can change the Multi-Factor Authentication in Azure Portal by following the steps [here](https://docs.microsoft.com/azure/active-directory/authentication/howto-mfa-userstates#change-the-status-for-a-user).